 TIP: It is virtually impossible for students to fund their entire cost of living through side jobs.
 There are not very many jobs of this type for students on the German labour market – and working too much can needlessly extend your degree programme.
 Instead, we recommend that you make use of the recess period and ensure that you are financially secure through or with the help of your family.

-Germany introduced a minimum wage in 2015; in 2019 it currently stands at 9.19 EUR an hour.
-It is redefined every two years.
+Germany introduced a minimum wage in 2015, which is redefined every two years.
+Since July 2021 it stands at 9.60 EUR per hour.
 How much you can earn however depends heavily on your skills, the industry in which you are working, and the regional labour market.
 In cities like Munich or Hamburg hourly wages are usually higher, but so is the cost of living.
 For academic assistants, production assistants in industry or service staff at trade fairs the average hourly wage is often somewhat higher than the minimum wage.

 Students can hold a minijob and earn up to 450 EUR per month without having to pay taxes.
 If you regularly earn more than 450 EUR, you will need a tax number, and a certain amount will be taken from your wages every month.
 Students can get this money back at the end of the year by submitting a .